| PURSE

 MEN

-be ASHAMED!
-Not only that, they are seriously affecting your health
+should be ASHAMED!
+Not only that, they are seriously

-zip up, and immediately leave the restroom without washing their
+up, and immediately leave the restroom without washing

-hands!!
-Women, get on your men and be sure they are washing thoroughly
+their hands!!
+Women, get on your men and be sure they

 My

-do NOT wash their hands after using the restroom.
-So, use that
+their hands after using the restroom.
+So, use that paper

 Please

-me if he ever saw me putting my purse on the kitchen table or
+if he ever saw me putting my purse on the kitchen table

 |